stanton26/AppDefense/labs/v2/hcx-labv3.md

 ## HCX - vMotion Migration

 Now that you are familar with installing and configuring HCX.
-Let's do an actual vMotion migration of a virtual machine to VMware Cloud on AWS.
+Let's do an actual vMotion (live) migration of a virtual machine to VMware Cloud on AWS.

 ### Log into On-Prem vCenter